MDI-ScienceTokyo/Generalized_Graph_Signal_Sampling_by_Difference-of-Convex_Optimization/README.md

 # Generalized Graph Signal Sampling by Difference-of-Convex Optimization

-This repository provides the official MATLAB demonstration code for the algorithms proposed in our paper: **"Generalized Graph Signal Sampling by Difference-of-Convex Optimization"**.
+This repository provides the official MATLAB demonstration code for the algorithms proposed in our paper: **"Generalized Graph Signal Sampling by Difference-of-Convex Optimization"** (Available on [arXiv:2306.14634](https://arxiv.org/abs/2306.14634)).

 Our framework designs sampling operators for generalized graph signals under arbitrary graph signal priors via difference-of-convex (DC) optimization and executes signal recovery.